4ngel2769/4ngel2769/READMEv2.md

 ### 🚀 Active Projects

+**[Machina](https://github.com/4ngel2769/machina)** — PaaS platform using KVM/QEMU and Docker for managing VMs and containers in the cloud

+**ESP32 Pentesting Multitool** — Wireless and wired penetration testing device for security assessments (coming soon)

 **[Helix](https://github.com/4ngel2769/Helix)** — Multipurpose Discord bot built with TypeScript & Sapphire

-**Swappable Brain Board** — Universal ESP32 PCB for robotics that you can plug into any project without resoldering
+**Swappable Robotics Brain Board** — Universal ESP32 PCB for robots and IoT projects that you can plug into any project without resoldering (coming soon)

-**Infrastructure Lab** — Running a fleet of Linux VPSs with Docker swarms and K8s clusters • [Check status](https://status.angellabs.xyz)
+**Home\* Lab** — Running a fleet of Linux VPSs and servers with Docker swarms and K8s clusters • [Check status](https://status.angellabs.xyz)

 **[Side Experiments](https://github.com/4ngel2769/side-projects/)** — Where I break things while learning